pingmepi/custom-t-shirt-hub/docs/PRD.md

  Enable design reordering from saved history

- Collect shipping details including phone, address, and pin code
+ Collect shipping details including phone, address, and pin code.
+This can also be edited from the user profile in user dashboard.

  Integrate payments using Razorpay or Stripe